 With its flat rocker, the noserider will paddle easily into mushy, flat-faced waves, and its increased stability will allow surfers to perform cross-stepping moves effortlessly.

-The high-performance longboard, also known as HPLB, features narrow width, a slightly narrower nose, and less width in the tail area.
+The high-performance longboard, also known as HPLB, features a narrow width, a slightly narrower nose, and less width in the tail area.

 The HPLB has more rocker than a nose rider and always comes with a multiple-fin configuration for punchier waves and faster glides down the line.